 - It takes longer to cook compared to other methods.

-- If you don’t have a brown rice setting or manual setting, you might want to consider soaking them first.
+- If you don’t have a brown rice setting or manual setting, pre-soaking the brown rice is necessary.

-Method 3: How to cook brown rice and quinoa with Instant Pot
+Cook brown rice and quinoa in the Instant Pot

 Equipment: Instant Pot – I use Instant Pot Duo 7-in-1 Multi-Use Pressure Cooker